strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 - 👉 learn how to use Strapi's [REST](/dev-docs/api/rest) API to query the content,
 - 👉 learn more about Strapi features by browsing the [User Guide](/user-docs/intro),
+- 👉 learn more about Strapi Cloud projects by reading the [Cloud Documentation](/cloud/intro),
 - 👉 and [customize your Strapi back end](/dev-docs/backend-customization) and [admin panel](/dev-docs/admin-panel-customization) for advanced use cases.